Humanitariansai/YouTube/MD/README.md

 [Your Name]
 [Your LinkedIn URL]

+[Cut and Paste the Markdown file you created for the video]
 ```

 ### Hashtags
-Include 3-5 relevant hashtags at the end of your description.
+Include 10-15 relevant hashtags at the end of your description.
 Always include #HumanitariansAI and #NerdStuffAndAI.

 ## Audio Enhancement Guide